What is autism spectrum disorder and how common is it?

 Autistic adults can join the NAS’s online community to connect with other autistic adults or call the Autism Helpline on 0808 800 4104.

-If you think you or a loved one has autism, contact your GP.
+If you think you or a loved one might be autistic then you can contact your GP for more information.

 Join our new commenting forum